richiro07/IT3203/README.md

     </header>
     <section>
         <h2>Introduction</h2>
-        <p>Welcome to our school project website!
+        <p>Welcome to project Milestone #1 website!
 Here, we explore two important topics that impact our daily lives.
 Click on the topic pages to learn more!</p>
     </section>
     <footer>
         <p>&copy; 2025 School Project</p>